 NST Drama Club, for ages 5 - 13, is a perfrect introduction to theatre, and uses games, exercises and drama activities led by theatre professionals, to develop skills, build self confidence while having fun.

 Experiencing the arts as an audience member

-NST is the only producing theatre in Southampton, and aims create world-class productions, directed, designed and written by the best theatre makers in the UK, as well as co-producing with other prestigious companies such as Headlong, Liverpool & Everyman Playhouse and Young Vic.
-We also programme touring work from companies such as Frantic Assembly, Shared Experience and The Royal Court Theatre.
+NST is the only producing theatre in Southampton, and aims create world-class productions, directed, designed and written by the best theatre makers in the UK, as well as co-producing with other prestigious companies such as Headlong, West Yorkshire Playhouse, Nottingham Playhouse, Royal & Derngate Northampton, Northern Stage and Young Vic.
+We also programme touring work from companies such as Frantic Assembly, Gecko, Headlong and the National Theatre.
 Alongside this we have a strong comedy and children's theatre programme.
 We offer discounts for groups, schools and students.